 3. The Looker Play Kit Book Bundle

-Lovevery now offers book bundles, and all of their books are Montessori-aligned.
 The first book bundle for ages 0-12 weeks is full of high-contrast images.
-You even get some wall decals to hold baby’s attention during diaper changes.
+You even get some wall decals to hold your baby’s attention during diaper changes.

 4. High Contrast Cloth Book

 Cloth books are also wonderful for babies as they can explore their senses, including auditory, tactile, and vision.
-This book is another one that can be introduced between 0-3 months.
+This book with abstract concepts is another one that can be introduced between 0-3 months.

 It’s also really helpful during tummy time as it gives baby something to focus on and explore.